 As with Medicare Part A, Part B covers 80% of covered medical services.
 It also has its own deductibles, co-pays, and coverage limitations.
 As a reminder, when you are only covered by Original Medicare, you do not have a cap on the 20% you owe for your covered services.
-Maybe you have to pay 2K, but maybe you have to pay 200K.

 Medicare Part D